All posts

 5. The Diversification of Workers AI.
 The model ecosystem became meaningfully more diverse.
 Llama 3 8B's share fell from 41.7% to 37.3% as developers adopted newer models and the long tail grew from ~15% to ~20%.

-Q2 2026 Predictions
+Q2 2026 Predictions (Made in the April Edition)

 1. Training crawlers will exceed 55%.
 The +7.9 pp Q1 trajectory suggests Training could reach 55-57% by June 2026, with Mixed Purpose falling below 35%.